Pedro Cervantes: Life

 Cervantes was born in Mexico City, growing up in the Colonia Roma neighborhood with eleven sisters.
-Since childhood, he was fascinated by horses.
-His grandfather gave him a horseshoe when he was seven and since he could not have a horse, began modeling them from clay.
-This modeling led to drawing and an interest in art.
+Since childhood, he was fascinated by horses; his grandfather gave him a horseshoe when he was seven.
+Since he did not have a horse, he began modeling them from clay.
+Modeling led him to start drawing and he developed an interest in art.

-He attended the Escuela de Artes Plasticas from 1950 to 1952 as a non matriculated student.
-Just after he left school, he went to live in the Valle del Yaqui in Sonora, fascinated by the structure of saguaro cactus.
+He attended the Escuela de Artes Plasticas from 1950 to 1952 as a non-matriculated student.
+Just after he left school, he went to live in Valle del Yaqui in Sonora.
+There, he was fascinated by the structures of saguaro cacti.

 He lived in Cuajimalpa, where he had two horses.
-He died of a heart attack at home at 9pm on October 26, 2020.
+He died of a heart attack at home at 9 pm on October 26, 2020.

 Career

-Cervantes had his first individual show called Cerámica y terracotas policomadas at the Galería Excélsior in Mexico City in 1958.
+Cervantes had his first individual show, Cerámica y terracotas policomadas, at the Galería Excélsior in Mexico City in 1958.
 Since then, he exhibited his work in various locations in Mexico as well as abroad.
 Important exhibitions include the Salón de Artistas Jovenes event of the Museo de Arte Moderno in 1965, Expo 67 at the Palacio de Bellas Artes in 1967, again at the Palacio de Bellas Artes in 1974, the Sala Ollin Yolitzli in Mexico City in 1986, and the Galería Aldama in Mexico City in 2007.
 He also had exhibitions in Guadalajara, Monterrey, the Modern Art Museum of Tokyo, the Museo de Bellas Artes in Caracas and the Club Oficiales de Estado Mayor Presidential.